 If you'd rather have pre-made lights, Lifx has a range of options, too.
-The Beam Kit ($199.99) lets you tile together strips of colour-changing lights, giving you a fancy way to adorn a wall with your own light art.
+The Beam Kit ($199.99) lets you tile together strips of color-changing lights, giving you a fancy way to adorn a wall with your own light art.

 Finally, Lifx also sells its downlights, which fix into the ceiling and give you spotlights.
 These have the same specs as the GU10 bulbs.

-As Lifx uses Wi-Fi, there's is no range of official accessories, such as light switches and motion sensors.
+As Lifx uses Wi-Fi, there's no range of official accessories, such as light switches and motion sensors.
 This is because these accessories would use too much power to be connected to Wi-Fi all of the time.
 As the rival Hue system uses the Zigbee protocol, its battery-powered accessories use very little power.

-That doesn't mean that you're completely limited, as Lifx bulbs are compatible with SmartThings, so you can control the lights with any compatible controller, such as a motion sensor or switch.
+That doesn't mean that you're completely limited, though, as Lifx bulbs are compatible with SmartThings, so you can control the lights with any compatible controller such as a motion sensor or switch.
 And Lifx also works with Logitech Pop and Flic smart buttons.
 These aren't quite as neat or as powerful as the Hue switches, but they give you some form of manual control.